 This site contains affiliate links, meaning that we earn a small commission for purchases made through our site.
 We only recommend products we personally use, love, or have thoroughly vetted.

-When I was recovering from having a baby, there were so many things I was unprepared for.
-One of the worst of them: postpartum night sweats.
-The hormonal fluctuations kept me so hot, and I quickly discovered that of all the postpartum pajamas I’d purchased, the most important were nursing nighties.
+There are so many things no one prepares you for with it comes to having a baby, but high on my list was postpartum night sweats.
+The hormonal fluctuations kept me so hot, and I quickly discovered that of all the postpartum pajamas I’d purchased, the most important were nursing nightgowns.

 Don’t get me wrong.
 Nursing pajamas of all types are amazing, and I wore my pants sets and robes all day when I was home with Jack.
-But when nighttime came, I needed to be cool to have any chance of sleeping, and nursing nighties quickly became my very best friend.
+But when nighttime came, I needed to be cool to have any chance of sleeping, and breathable breastfeeding nightgowns quickly became my very best friend.

-- Nursing Nighties give you easy access to your poor, battered vagina.
+- Easy access to your poor, battered vagina.
 You’re likely going to want to change your mesh underwear or replace your padsicle in the middle of the night when you’re freshly postpartum.
 Or, if you’re trying to go when you feel that urge for that first postpartum poop, you don’t have to worry about pulling your pants up and down a ton of times.

 - They feel like a dreamy (and cute!) t-shirt.
 You might be worried about your postpartum body after giving birth, and wearing something loose and comfortable will help you not worry too much.
 The nursing nighties we’ll recommend in this article are also actually cute, so you don’t have to worry if someone comes over and you’re still hanging out in yours at 11 am.